melvinkcx/fastapi-events/README.md

 ### Handling events remotely

-For larger projects, you might have services dedicated to handle events separately.
+For larger projects, you might have services dedicated to handling events separately.

-For instance, `fastapi-events` comes with AWS SQS forwarder to can forward the events to a remote queue.
+For instance, `fastapi-events` comes with AWS SQS forwarder to forward the events to a remote queue.

 1. Register `SQSForwardHandler` as handlers:
     ```python